andres-jordan/ajplanet/README.md

 To call the module from Python, go to the Python folder and do:

-    ´python setup.py build´
+    `python setup.py build`

-This will generate a ´build´ folder.
-Inside the folder, another folder will be created which starts with ´lib.´, inside of which you will find the ajplanet.so file which is callable from Python.
-You can then move that file to a folder with your code and import it directly by doing ´import ajplanet´, and use the functions inside the module.
+This will generate a `build` folder.
+Inside the folder, another folder will be created which starts with `lib.`, inside of which you will find the ajplanet.so file which is callable from Python.
+You can then move that file to a folder with your code and import it directly by doing `import ajplanet`, and use the functions inside the module.

 Modelling Radial Velocities with ajplanet
 -----------------------------------------